demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                                                                                                                                           |**Required**
   ------------------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |--------------
-  post\_id            |Specify post id which gives post information embed with forum, room, user etc. This post id is either known by fp user or user can get using forum post search command.   |Required
+  post\_id            |Specify post id which gives post information embed with forum, room, user etc. The post id can be known from context path (Flashpoint.Forum.Post.PostId) of flashpoint-search-forum-posts command or some other investigation.   |Required